mosra/m.css/doc/plugins/links.rst

 Use the :rst:`:dox:` interpreted text role for linking to documented symbols.
-All link targets understood by Doxygen's ``@ref`` or ``@link`` commands are understood by this plugin as well.
+All link targets understood by Doxygen's ``@ref`` or ``@link`` commands are understood by this plugin as well, in addition it's possible to link to the documentation index page by specifying the tag file basename w/o extension as link target.
 In order to save you some typing, the leading namespace(s) mentioned in the :py:`M_DOX_TAGFILES` setting can be omitted when linking to given symbol.
-If a symbol can't be found, a warning is printed to output and the link text is rendered in monospace font.

-Link text is equal to link target in all cases.
-It's possible to specify alternate link text using the :rst:`:dox:`link text <link-target>`` syntax.
+Link text is equal to link target in all cases except for pages and sections, where page/section title is extracted from the tagfile.
+It's possible to specify custom link title using the :rst:`:dox:`link title <link-target>`` syntax.
+If a symbol can't be found, a warning is printed to output and link target is rendered in monospace font (or, if custom link title is specified, just the title is rendered, as normal text).

 .. code-figure::